 - Acceptance of death (for those with terminal illnesses)

-Risks of Psychedelic Therapy
+Risks & Side Effects of Psychedelic Therapy

 It’s important to note that not everyone has a profound and positive experience when they take psychedelic drugs.
 Benefits are more likely to happen when the drug is taken in a highly controlled, monitored, and guided treatment setting, instead of when people experiment on their own.

-It is not uncommon for people who take psychedelics on their own to report having a ‘bad trip,’ which can be a very frightening, negative, and even traumatic experience.2 A very small number of people also have flashbacks of these bad experiences, and develop a condition known as Hallucinogen Persisting Perception Disorder (HPPD).7
+It is not uncommon for people who take psychedelics on their own to report having a ‘bad trip,’ which can be a very frightening, negative, and even traumatic experience.2 A very small number of people also have flashbacks of these bad experiences, and develop a condition known as hallucinogen persisting perception disorder (HPPD).7

 In a large study of people who have had a bad trip on mushrooms, 62% of people described it as one of the top ten worst psychological experiences of their lives.
 Interestingly, 84% of people also reported that they felt they learned and benefitted from the experience, even though they felt very scared or disturbed by it.6